Are you stuck in a dilemma about whether to drop out of college or quit your job to pursue blogging as a full-time career?

 It’s the passion that is required to be a successful blogger.

-Passionate bloggers are ready to expose themselves to their area of interest, 24×7 years altogether.
-If you are not hungry for information like that, blogging would not be the right profession for you.
+If you are not hungry for information like that, then blogging may not be the right profession for you.

 Blogging is perhaps the only profession that lets you be a student lifelong.

 Firstly, having a good knowledge of your niche isn’t enough.